 The Insurance Corporation has an agreement with the Federal Financing Bank, a federal instrumentality subject to the supervision and direction of the U.S. Treasury, pursuant to which the Federal Financing Bank would advance funds to the Insurance Corporation.
 Under its existing statutory authority, the Insurance Corporation may use these funds to provide assistance to the System banks in exigent market circumstances that threaten the Banks' ability to pay maturing debt obligations.
-The agreement provides for advances of up to \$10 billion and terminates on September 30, 2021 unless otherwise renewed.
+The agreement provides for advances of up to \$10 billion and terminates on September 30, 2022 unless otherwise renewed.
 The decision whether to seek funds from the Federal Financing Bank is at the discretion of the Insurance Corporation, and each funding obligation of the Federal Financing Bank is subject to various terms and conditions and, as a result, there can be no assurance that funding would be available if needed by the System.

-Included in our bonds and notes at June 30, 2021 and December 31, 2020 was \$425.0 million of funding pursuant to a bond guarantee program offered by the Rural Utilities Service (RUS) agency of the United States Department of Agriculture.
-In March 2021, we closed on an additional \$375.0 million of Series E funding with RUS.
+Included in our bonds and notes at September 30, 2021 and December 31, 2020 was \$430.0 million and \$425.0 million, respectively, of funding pursuant to a bond guarantee program offered by the Rural Utilities Service (RUS) agency of the United States Department of Agriculture.
+In September 2021, the RUS approved an additional \$200.0 million of Series F funding subject to closing on the final bond purchase agreement.
+In March 2021, we closed on \$375.0 million of Series E funding with RUS.
 The funding is provided by the Federal Financing Bank and guaranteed by RUS.
 As part of the bond guarantee agreement with RUS, we are required to pledge collateral in an amount equal to at least 110% of the principal balance of all RUS bonds outstanding.
 Our RUS funding facilities allow us to access funding for certain rural infrastructure loans through September 2024 under Series D and through July 2025 under Series E.